Frosty515/Custom-Arch/docs/internals.md

 ### Layout

 1. 1-byte opcode
-2. 1-byte argument info
+2. minimum 1-byte argument info for each argument

-### Flags Layout

-- bits 0-3: argument 1 info
-- bits 4-7: argument 2 info

 ### Argument info layout

-- bits 0 & 1: data type (0 for register, 1 for memory address, 2 for literal, 3 for register and offset)
+- bits 0-1 are data type (0 for register, 1 for memory address, 2 for literal, 3 for complex memory address)
+- bits 2-3 are the operand size (0 for 8-bit, 1 for 16-bit, 2 for 32-bit, 3 for 64-bit), also the size for literals

+#### complex memory address

+- bit 4 is the type of the base (0 for register, 1 for literal)
+- bit 5-6 is the size of the base (0 for 8-bit, 1 for 16-bit, 2 for 32-bit, 3 for 64-bit) if it is a literal
+- bit 7 is set if the base is present
+- bits 8 is the type of the index (0 for register, 1 for literal)
+- bits 9-10 is the size of the index (0 for 8-bit, 1 for 16-bit, 2 for 32-bit, 3 for 64-bit) if it is a literal
+- bit 11 is set if the index is present
+- bit 12 is the type of the offset (0 for register, 1 for literal)
-- bits 2 & 3: data size (literals: 0 for 8-bit, 1 for 16-bit, 2 for 32-bit, 3 for 64-bit. other: 1-3 for unused argument) [NOTE: only used if literal type is used (because others have set sizes), otherwise ignored]
+- bits 13-14 is the size of the offset (0 for 8-bit, 1 for 16-bit, 2 for 32-bit, 3 for 64-bit) if it is a literal or the sign of the offset if it is a register
-- If argument is unused: data type is 0, 1 or 3, data size is 1-3
+- bit 15 is set if the offset is present

 ### Register ID